cuijiyao01/docker-k8s-training/README.md

-# kubernetes course for developers  (UNDER DEVELOPMENT)
+# Docker and Kubernetes course for developers  (UNDER DEVELOPMENT)

 This is the repo for the "kubernetes course for developers".
 For an overview of topics see the agenda pages on top level.